mtgjson/mtgjson-website/docs/data-models/tcgplayer-skus/index.md

 # Tcgplayer Skus

-The Tcgplayer Skus Data Model describes the properties of [TCGplayer](https://www.tcgplayer.com/?partner=mtgjson&utm_campaign=affiliate&utm_medium=mtgjson&utm_source=mtgjson) SKU values based on a card's `uuid` property.
+The Tcgplayer Skus Data Model describes the properties of the [TCGplayer](https://www.tcgplayer.com/?partner=mtgjson&utm_campaign=affiliate&utm_medium=mtgjson&utm_source=mtgjson) SKUs for a product.

 - **Parent file:** [TcgplayerSkus](/downloads/all-files/#tcgplayerskus)
 - **Parent property:** `data`

 ::: info Accessing the data

-When using an `TcgplayerSkus.json` file, the Tcgplayer Skus Data Model is accessed through a single index array where its parent property is card uuid property.
+When using an `TcgplayerSkus.json` file, the Tcgplayer Skus Data Model is accessed through a single index array where its parent property is a card's `uuid` property.
 Here is a reduced payload of the model as an example:

 ```TypeScript
 {